Seattle Greater Housing Market News

 CURRENT TRENDS

-7.05% Interest Rates (avg 30yr conv), Up m/m, down w/w
+7.14% Interest Rates (avg 30yr conv), up m/m, up w/w

 Buyer Sentiments up m/m, up w/w

 New buyers have also started looking with increased open house activity in SFHs but most won’t be serious until the new year as we see every year.
+Buyer eagerness is high but readiness is low.

 Seller Sentiments up m/m, up w/w